Skip to main content

 Learn more about how physicians at Yale New Haven Hospital treat hypertension

 Does dad struggle with his weight?
+Many factors can contribute to weight gain, such as genetics, environment and metabolic conditions.
 People who are overweight or obese are at increased risk for many serious diseases and health conditions, including diabetes, high blood pressure, coronary heart disease, sleep apnea and breathing problems and several types of cancer.
-Weight-loss surgery can be an effective treatment for obesity and accompanying health conditions.
-The procedure – along with the required lifestyle changes -- can result in significant weight loss and better health.
+Yale New Haven Health's Center for Weight Management helps guide individuals to take meaningful steps toward a healthier, more active life.